nixworks/public/news/2016/01/18/README.md

 ##### Spillover of the Syrian Civil War
 ### [A rocket fired from ISIL-controlled territory in Syria's Aleppo Governorate, kills at least one person and injures another in the Turkish city of Kilis, close to the Syria-Turkey border.
 The Turkish military responded with artillery fire on ISIL positions. ](/news/2016/01/18/a-rocket-fired-from-isil-controlled-territory-in-syria-s-aleppo-governorate-kills-at-least-one-person-and-injures-another-in-the-turkish-ci.md)
-_Context: Syria-Turkey border, Turkey, ISIL, Syria, Turkish troops, Aleppo Governorate, Kilis, Spillover of the Syrian Civil War_
+_Context: Syria, Kilis, Turkish troops, Aleppo Governorate, Turkey, Spillover of the Syrian Civil War, Syria-Turkey border, ISIL_

 ##### Glenn Frey
 ### [Glenn Frey, a founding member of the Eagles, dies of complications arising from rheumatoid arthritis, colitis and pneumonia. ](/news/2016/01/18/glenn-frey-a-founding-member-of-the-eagles-dies-of-complications-arising-from-rheumatoid-arthritis-colitis-and-pneumonia.md)